 Past tenses refer to states or actions that happened at some point in the past.
 There are various types of past tenses with varying auxiliary verb constructions, each with its usage to convey different nuances of past actions.
 These tenses are crucial for accurately expressing the timing and sequence of past events for effective communication.
 The main past tenses are the past simple, past continuous (progressive), past perfect, and past perfect continuous.

 The past simple is used to describe completed actions or conditions that occurred at a specific time in the past.
-Affirmative sentences with the past simple do not include an auxiliary verb, but the main verb is in the past tense, while the negative and interrogative forms include the auxiliary verb “to do” in its past tense (did) followed by the infinitive form of the main verb.
+Affirmative sentences with the past simple do not include an auxiliary verb, but the main verb is in the past tense.
+The negative and interrogative forms include the auxiliary verb “to do” in its past tense (did) followed by the infinitive form of the main verb.

 The past continuous is a progressive tense that describes ongoing actions that were in progress at a specific time in the past.
 It is formed with the auxiliary verb “to be” in its conjugated form “was/were,” plus the present participle of the main verb.